Allegheny County signs contract, intends to reopen Shuman Juvenile Detention Center by end of 2023

 — Rick Earle (@WPXIRickEarle) September 15, 2023

 The contract agreement is with Adelphoi, an organization based in Latrobe that provides services to at-risk youth.
+According to a news release from the county, Adelphoi “embraces a model of trauma-informed care,” and that will be a centerpiece of the services offered at Shuman.

 RELATED >>> Search continues for permanent solution to Allegheny County juvenile detention housing

+According to Nancy Kukovich, Adelphoi CEO, “Adelphoi believes in a holistic approach to youth development, one that goes beyond temporary fixes and addresses the root causes of challenges faced by young individuals.
+We recognize that each young person is unique, with specific needs and potential, and intend to implement programming that has the capacity to catalyze lasting positive change.”

+Adelphoi has already begun to foster relationships with organizations, schools, healthcare organizations, and businesses for the purpose of creating a network of services that extend beyond the walls of the Center.
+“Adelphoi firmly believes that lasting change occurs when communities come together.
+Through strategic partnerships, we hope to ensure youth have access to the resources that they need to be successful,” noted Kukovich.

 This is a developing story.
-We’re working to learn more details about this new contract.
+We’re working to learn more details.
 Check back for updates on 11 News and on WPXI.com.

 Download the FREE WPXI News app for breaking news alerts.